 Sign them up to the Royal Mail opt-out service

 You can also opt out of Royal Mail Door to Door.
 This stops all unaddressed mail being delivered to their home via Royal Mail deliveries.
-If they wish to opt out, they should send their name and address to Freepost, Royal Mail Cusotmer Services or email their name and address to email@example.com.
+If they wish to opt out, they should send their name and address to Freepost, Royal Mail Customer Services or email their name and address to firstname.lastname@example.org.
 An opt-out form will then be sent to their address, which they must complete and return.
 More details on this here.

 Register their numbers with the Telephone Preference Service

 If someone you know is receiving lots of phone calls from commercial organisations, it’s a good idea to get them signed up to the Telephone Preference Service (TPS).
 This will have the effect of stopping legitimate companies from making unsolicited sales and marketing calls to the person’s phone number.
 Of course, scammers won’t take any notice of the TPS – but if the person is registered and knows they are not supposed to receive any more calls, it should be obvious that the caller is not legitimate.

 Installing a call blocker is another way of preventing nuisance calls getting through.
 Most telephone service providers will have their own versions that you can subscribe to as part of their service, though these can come at a price.

 BT’s Call Protect automatically diverts calls that BT believes to be from nuisance callers to customers’ junk voicemail boxes.
 It also allows people to compile their personal blacklist of numbers they wish to block.

 Many home phones now come with some call blocking technology.
 These are often more powerful than the network options listed above and are usually better value as the cost is included in that of the phone – you don’t keep paying for it every month.